-You see, back in those days, only some 43 or 44 years ago, when teleprocessing was in its infancy, data between computers was still handled mainly by delivery trucks which carried huge cartons of punched 5081 computer cards that had only 80 columns to store information, or magnetic tape reels the size of basketball hoops.
+Back in those days, only some short forty or fifty years ago, when Teleprocessing was part of Data Processing - way before it was renamed to IT, Information Technologies – data interface communications was in its infancy.
+Data between computers was still handled mainly by delivery trucks which carried huge cartons of punched 5081 computer cards that had only 80 columns to store information, or magnetic tape reels the size of basketball hoops.
 They powered the computers that landed man on the moon.
 Think about that for a moment.

-In those days, hardly anyone typed.
-At least not the operators of the new equipment.
-Desk sergeants from police departments, tax collectors and county clerks, or sales managers trying to figure out what happened to the last delivery, were all new to the world of data processing and computers.
+In those days, hardly anyone beside secretaries could type.
+Most certainly not the newly assigned, inexperienced operators of the new computer equipment.
+Desk sergeants from police departments, tax collectors and county clerks, sales managers and line bosses all over the country trying to figure out what happened to the last delivery, were all new to the world of data processing, sorry, Information Technologies.
 It would be like having today's workers and managers sit down at the controls of an alien space ship with a cabbage as a keyboard.

 Buffered terminals were the second generation of terminals that actually saved humanity.
 Messages as long as 128 bytes could be created and stored and resent as often as needed to get through.
 Civilization was saved!
 A dedicated line could normally handle voice traffic or the 135 baud, but not the speed of the new buffered terminals and a new world was needed.
-Jump ahead a couple of decades and here we are.
+Soon, line speeds were screaming at 1200, 2400, and even 4800 baud and telephone lines soon struggling to perform!
+Even the miserable dial-up lines could eventually communicate at 9600 baud!
+Jump ahead a couple of decades and, presto, here we are.